-The British Council and Madhya Pradesh Board of Secondary Education (MPBSE) are working together on a four-year project aiming to develop the spoken English communication skills of two million learners per year from all government High Schools and Higher Secondary schools across the state.
+We are working with the Madhya Pradesh Board of Secondary Education (MPBSE) on a four-year project aiming to develop the spoken English communication skills of two million learners per year from all government High Schools and Higher Secondary schools across the state.
 The vision of the project is that by 2022, English language teaching and learning at secondary level will be of sufficient quality to enable improved life opportunities for learners.

 Madhya Pradesh Board of Secondary Education (MPBSE) project

 - Two million Class 9 to Class 12 learners in Madhya Pradesh government High Schools and Higher Secondary schools per year will experience high quality English language teaching and have access to opportunities to develop and practise the English skills necessary for employment and future opportunities.
 They will participate actively in regular spoken English classes within the school timetable, aligned to the MPBSE General English syllabus, using a British Council spoken English communication skills course